valkey-io/valkey-doc/docs/reference/protocol-spec.md

 Both map keys and values can be any of RESP's types.

-Redis clients should return the idiomatic dictionary type that their language provides.
+Valkey clients should return the idiomatic dictionary type that their language provides.
 However, low-level programming languages (such as C, for example) will likely return an array along with type information that indicates to the caller that it is a dictionary.

 {{% alert title="Map pattern in RESP2" color="info" %}}